 Here’s an easy to understand Forecast of San Diego’s real estate future.

-San Diego’s Real Estate Forecast is Rosy
+For Sellers San Diego’s Real Estate Outlook for 2021

 The Three Tiered Market in SD

-This excellent chart below courtesy of First Tuesday, shows how demand for lower priced properties is almost a separate world.
+This excellent chart below courtesy of First Tuesday, shows how demand for lower-priced properties is almost a separate world.

 It’s an excellent opportunity for rental property investors who want to capitalize on the severe housing and rental property shortage.
 Property owners near the I5 with waterfront views in La Jolla, Del Mar, Claremont, Solana Beach, and Encinitas may not have much to be concerned with.